FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 ---

+# EasyBuild Benefits

+- 1058 Software Packages (6600+ package versions)
+- 54 toolchains
+- 150+ contributors
+- 87% coverage of our existing software stack

+---

+# EasyBuild Understanding

+- Terms
+- Building software
+- Fred Hutch Implementation
+- Community and Collaboration

+---

 # EasyBuild Terms

 - **environment modules:**

-   a system of managing environment variables
+   - a system of managing environment variables

 - **easyconfig:**

-   a file that describes a software package version
+   - a file that describes a software package version

 - **toolchain:**

-   a defined collection of compilers and support libraries
+   - a defined collection of compilers and support libraries

 ---